 Tel. +49 5051 4759 173

-The project is implemented by the Foundations for Freedom, INGO and Kremenchuk Information and Education Centre “European Club” as a part of the Ukrainian Action: Healing the Past Programme in co-operation with the International Youth Meeting Centre in Oświęcim/Auschwitz (Poland) and Lower Saxony Memorials Foundation/Bergen-Belsen Memorial (Germany).
+The project is implemented by the Foundations for Freedom, INGO as a part of the Ukrainian Action: Healing the Past Programme in co-operation with the International Youth Meeting Centre in Oświęcim/Auschwitz (Poland) and Lower Saxony Memorials Foundation/Bergen-Belsen Memorial (Germany).

-The project is funded by German-Polish Youth Office, the Friedrich Ebert Foundation in Poland and the Friedrich Ebert Foundation Bureau in Ukraine and Belarus and Ukrainian-Polish Cooperation Foundation (PAUCI).
+The project has been funded by German-Polish Youth Office, the Friedrich Ebert Foundation in Poland and the Friedrich Ebert Foundation Bureau in Ukraine and Belarus, Irene Prestwich Trust (UK), German Embassy in Kyiv and Ukrainian-Polish Cooperation Foundation (PAUCI).